Introduction

 • in person at your local council.

-Discounted registration fees apply for eligible pensioners and some animals that have been desexed.
+Discounted registration fees apply for eligible pensioners.
+Additional fees and annual permits may apply for dogs not desexed by 6 months of age and cats not desexed by 4 months of age.
 For registration fees, refer to 'Key information' on the Office of Local Government website.

 If your pet is an assistance animal, you should apply for a no-fee registration through your local council.